KraftyFX/aex/README.md

 Have you ever wanted to manipulate the AE DOM with a human readable JSON blob instead of the scripting API?
 If so, AEX is for you!

+# Status of this project

+This project is in pre-release.
+This means that it's buggy and future versions will have breaking changes.
+We'll try avoid breaking changes when possible and surface the details in release notes.

 # Features

 -   Converts _most_ of the AE DOM to human readable JSON **and back**.
 -   Can create or update projects, comps, layers, and properties.
--   In the future: Easy access to all the text souces for easy templating.
+-   Coming soon: Access to all the text souces in a simple array for easy templating.

 ## Example